Skip to main content

 ParentFileStoredFileThe parent file of the current file.
 Used to reference related files, such as a template used to generate this file.

-FolderstringThe folder where the file is stored relative to root location of the file storage location.
+FolderstringThe folder where the file is stored relative to the root location of the file storage location.

 TenantIdint?The ID of the tenant.